Skip to main content

 Reading Session

-A Reading Session is a unit of data comprised of a user token, a publication token and an origin.
-A Reading Session is started after a period of active use, defined in the License Agreement.
+A Reading Session consists of a user token, a publication token, and an origin.
+It starts after a period of active use, as defined in the License Agreement.

 Reading Session Engine Events

-To offer complete transparency the framework will always emit Engine Events when the Colibrio License Server has evaluated the Reading Session data.
+For full transparency, the framework always emits Engine Events when the Colibrio License Server evaluates Reading Session data.

 • licenseReadingSessionStarted